 Our economic outlook depends on the education system

-Children’s long-term well-being and the nation’s civic and economic future hinge on ensuring every child has access to high-quality early learning and development opportunities, a rigorous K-12 education set to high standards, and extended learning opportunities, such as afterschool programs.
+Children’s long-term well-being and the nation’s civic and economic future hinge on ensuring every child has access to high-quality early learning and development opportunities, a rigorous K-12 education set to high standards, and extended learning opportunities, such as expanded learning.

 The State of California’s Education System